 Load-Bearing Nodes Fail When Tested Under Pressure

 The U.S.-Israeli strike on Natanz created the retaliation framework.
 Attacking Iran’s primary uranium enrichment facility directly targeted Iran’s nuclear program infrastructure.
 Iran responded by targeting the vicinity of Israel’s primary nuclear weapons production facility.
 The symmetry is deliberate.
 The difference is that Israel maintains an operational nuclear arsenal while Iran does not — meaning the stakes of facility damage are asymmetric in Israel’s favor, and Iran’s targeting logic accounts for that asymmetry by escalating the psychological and strategic pressure without triggering direct nuclear exchange.
+For the story of who established that framing and how — see the narrative inversion piece.

 The Battlefield Now Includes the Reactor’s Perimeter